JosephPB/josephpb.github.io/term_analysis.md

     </div>
 </div>

-This could be indicative of *global* being used without the intention of promoting colaboration.
+This could be indicative of *global* being used without the actual promotion of colaboration.